Choosing who should design your home, renovation, addition or creative space is an important, involved, and ultimately

 There are a number of different approaches to realizing any project.
 Each satisfies different needs and results in a different finished product.
 I thought this might be a good place to share the approach and sensibility at Katie Hutchison Studio with you.

 approach and sensibility

-If you refer to the design process section of this site, you'll find a detailed description of what to expect from the seven typical stages of the design process.
+If you refer to the design process section of this site, you'll find a detailed description of what to expect from the seven typical stages of the architectural design process.
 Many architects will describe a similar process.
 So how is my approach and sensibility different?

-For one, I plan for the long term.
+For one, I believe that architecture and interiors are interdependent, so I offer integrated architecture and interior design services.
+I plan for the long term.
 I anticipate how design decisions made today will affect you, your family, your neighbors, and your community down the road.
 I encourage you to be honest with yourself about your wish list and your budget.
-What aspects of your current space work?
+I ask you to consider what aspects of your current space work?
 What don’t?
 Why do you use the space the way that you do?
 Why don’t you use it?
 How do you imagine using your new or renovated space?
 What houses or spaces have a look or feel that you like?
 Why do you like them?
 These questions and many more (including your homework) will challenge you to evaluate what you really want, need, and can afford.
+I listen carefully to your responses, and, in the course of the design process, I study the challenges and opportunities inherent in your project in order to propose nuanced design solutions.

 Inevitably, in the course of early design conversations, the issue of “style” will come up.
 I steer clear of reproducing formulaic styles such as “Georgian,” “Arts and Crafts,” “Modern”, etc. Such styles were developed in specific time periods in response to a specific set of circumstances, be they cultural, material, or political.